Stars: 107

 As a design principle for this library, we try to expose on our data structures only methods which come from a typeclass.
 This means that the provided data structure have a standard common API which makes use of typeclasses instances.

-instances.
-To choose which one you want to use, Either
+For example, Either has two Apply instances.
+To choose which one you want to use, Either exposes the iapply

 /**